Connecticut Health Foundation Inc

 Focus on Systems Change, Not Direct Services

 The foundation is explicit: "Focusing on systems change efforts means they typically do not provide grants to support direct services."
-However, they will consider grants for organizations testing new service delivery models or evaluating service effectiveness in addressing health disparities.
+However, they will consider grants for organisations testing new service delivery models or evaluating service effectiveness in addressing health disparities.

 What this means in practice: